tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 > “There will come a day when you'll come up with some brilliant theory or concept and want it to spread and stick.
 You want to lay claim to that idea.
 It's then that you'll want to set aside some time to state it distinctively, even if you're not a gifted rhetorician.
 A memorable turn of phrase need not incorporate sophisticated techniques like parataxis or polysyndeton.
 Most everyone in tech is familiar with Marc Andreessen's "software is eating the world" and Stewart Brand's "information wants to be free."
 Often mere novelty is enough to elevate the mundane.
 You've spent all that time cooking your idea, why not spend an extra few moments plating it?
 It all tastes the same in your mouth but one dish will live on forever in an Instagram humblebrag pic.”

-So… do as Eugene says - spend a few minutes plating the framework{% include tufte-sn.html id="naming" content="In his post Eugene references the idea that every year at Amazon there's a named 'theme'.
-I wonder if naming client engagements is an untapped area of opportunity to frame the work..." %}.
+So… do as Eugene says - spend a few minutes plating the framework[^naming].

+[^naming]: In his post Eugene references the idea that every year at Amazon there's a named 'theme'.
+I wonder if naming client engagements is an untapped area of opportunity to frame the work...

 This is an area that I’m deliberately trying to get better at (note how all of my above examples lacked good naming… ).
 Naming is not a strong suit of mine but I think studying language, poetry and memes is a good start…